Rather Healthy Beetroot Chocolate Mini Bundt Cakes

 I love cakes that are light and have loads of fruit or veg in them.
 If you’ve been following my blog you probably know that most cake recipes I have posted have vegetable or fruits in them.
 Have you seen my Earl Grey Tea, Walnut and Carrot Cake for instance?
 Or my Spiced Squash and Pistachio Cake?
 Vegetables and fruit don’t only make cakes “healthy”, they make them delicious too.

 The disappointment with the cake I had put me off for a while.
 Then one day I decided to give it a go myself.
 I figured the cake had been dry because there wasn’t enough beets in it and also because it was made with chocolate.
 That sounds stupid, but wait!
 I often use cocoa powder (cocoa solids) instead of chocolate in my cakes.
 Cocoa powder makes cakes much lighter than chocolate, even the best, because cocoa butter solidifies as the cake cools and makes the cake dense.

 Cocoa powder is what remains after extracting cocoa butter from cocoa beans.
 It’s highly rich in antioxidants, has much more minerals than any type of chocolate and is absolutely delicious in cakes and biscuits.

-I made this cake soon after I bought mini bundt tins and was having a bit of fun with them.
-The cakes looked pretty cute and because of the shape of the tins (the hole in the middle) baked to perfection.
+I made these mini bundt cakes soon after I bought mini bundt tins and was having a bit of fun with them.
+The cakes looked pretty cute but I baked the batter in mini loaf tins too and they turned out really nice too.

-Beets are the unsung hero of vegetable garden.
+Beets are the unsung hero of the vegetable garden.
 They are low-calorie, full of fibre and nutrients.
 I love to snack on cooked beets as they are and often make my Beetroot and Yoghurt Salad with Pomegranate seeds.
 I used deep purple beets for this cake but yellow beets will also work very nicely here too.